research-to-startup/research-to-startup.github.io/docs/index.md

 - Introduce you to faculty, alumni, and other experts who have started companies and their learnings
 - Introduce you to other students who are also interested in startups

 This [course](https://classes.berkeley.edu/content/2022-spring-compsci-294-194-lec-194) will meet 5-7pm every Thursday, according to the schedule below.
-Video recordings of lectures will be made available.

 All communication will be done via Slack.
 You will be added before class starts.
 You may send the instructors a direct message (or email